ExchangeUnion/docs/Market Maker Guide.md

 ## Connect Arby

-In this final step we are connecting your setup to your Binance account via a tool called "arby".
-This transfers orders from Binance into OpenDEX adding a premium, creating an arbitrage revenue stream for you as market maker.
-When orders are filled on OpenDEX side, arby takes care of executing a counter trade on Binance to lock in profits.
-You will need funds for at least one supported asset on Binance.
-To activate arby, exit from `xud ctl` by typing `exit` and run `cp ~/.xud-docker/mainnet/sample-mainnet.conf ~/.xud-docker/mainnet/mainnet.conf` to create a config file for your environment, then edit the following options in `mainnet.conf`:
+In this final step we are connecting your xud setup to your Binance account via a tool called "arby".
+This enables transfer of orders from Binance into OpenDEX adding a premium, which creates an arbitrage opportunity and revenue stream for you as market maker.
+When orders are filled on OpenDEX, arby takes care of executing a counter trade on Binance to lock in profits for you.
+You will need funds for at least one supported asset on Binance, e.g. BTC.
+To activate arby, exit from `xud ctl` by typing `exit` and run `cp ~/.xud-docker/mainnet/sample-mainnet.conf ~/.xud-docker/mainnet/mainnet.conf` to create a config file for your environment.
+Then edit the following options in `mainnet.conf`:
 ```bash
 xud@ubuntu:~$ nano ~/.xud-docker/mainnet/mainnet.conf
 # in the section [arby], this option needs to be set to true to allow arby to execute Binance orders on your behalf